 A lot of people get started using Pinterest to increase their following on other social media platforms.
 You may have noticed the square pictures on Pinterest.
 If you hover over them to see the URL, it says “Instagram.”
 This means it’s been posted by someone on Instagram and automatically shared on Pinterest.

 By sharing your photos on your Pinterest account, you can send traffic from Pinterest to your Instagram profile, gaining you new followers on Instagram.
 The more social media platforms a person follows you on, the better it is for your business!

-For example, I like Rachel Hollis and I follow her on Instagram, Facebook, YouTube, and I get her newsletter.
-All these different ways that I follow her, means I’m a dedicated fan.
+For example, I like Rachel Hollis, and I follow her on Instagram, Facebook, YouTube, and I get her newsletter.
+All these different ways that I follow her, mean I’m a dedicated fan.
 The same goes for you and your business.
 You want people to follow you on more than one social media channel so that they can become dedicated fans of you, your content, and ultimately your products or services!

 How to Use Pinterest Effectively, Even Without a Website

 While Pinterest is a great way to drive traffic to all these different places, it is most effective when you have three things.